Bridget Christie: Television appearances

 Christie's TV appearances include comedy programmes It's Kevin (BBC Two), QI, The Omid Djalili Show (BBC One), Harry Hill's Little Cracker (Sky), Anna and Katy (Channel 4), The Culture Show (BBC Two), Mel & Sue (ITV), Alan Davies: As Yet Untitled (Dave). and Have I Got News for You (BBC One) for which she was nominated for a 2014 British Comedy Award for Best Female TV Comic, the Alternative Comedy Experience (Comedy Central), Room 101 (BBC One), Cardinal Burns (Channel 4), Celebrity Squares (ITV), This Week (BBC One) and Harry Hill's Alien Fun Capsule (ITV).
-In 2020 she appeared in BBC1's comedy Ghosts as Annie, a ghost who said four words.
+In 2020, she appeared in BBC1's comedy Ghosts as Annie, a ghost who said four words.
 She reprised the role in 2022.

 Christie was a contestant in series 13 of Taskmaster (Channel 4), which first aired in April 2022.
+She finished 3rd in the series with a total score of 157 points.

 The Change

-Christie's first television series The Change was broadcast on Channel 4 from 21 June 2023.
+Christie's first television series The Change premiered on Channel 4 in June 2023.
 In the show, Bridget plays Linda, who finds a new lease of life when she learns she is undergoing menopause and heads to the forest on a journey of self-discovery.
 The Change was produced by Lisa Mitchell and executive-produced by Christie, Nerys Evans and Morwenna Gordon.
-The second series premiered on Channel 4 on 25 March 2025.
+A second series followed in March 2025.
+Christie was nominated for the British Academy Television Award for Best Female Comedy Performance for The Change.